The sustainable swaps to make for World Oceans Day and beyond

 Home to some of the most rich and fragile ecosystems, our oceans are the lungs of the Earth and generate 70 per cent of the oxygen we breathe.
 Through regulating climate and weather patterns, hosting 80 per cent of the world’s biodiversity and providing millions of job opportunities, healthy oceans contribute to a healthy Earth.

-But as the annual campaign draws awareness to, our oceans are under threat.
-Human activities are causing detrimental impact to entire marine ecosystems.
+But while our oceans are under threat – which is what the annual campaign helps to draw awareness to – human activities continue to cause a detrimental impact on entire marine ecosystems.

 From coral bleaching and plastic pollution (9 million tons of plastic end up in our oceans each year) to rising sea levels and unsustainable fishing, our seas are changing at a rapid pace.